K0I05/ESP32-S3_ESP-IDF_COMPONENTS/README.md

 Thanks for visiting and hope you find something useful.
 This repository is a library of peripheral, scheduling, storage, and utility components compatible with the ESP32 espressif IoT development framework (esp-idf).
 The code base is maintained as well as one person can manage in their spare time.
 The development environment is under Visual Studio Code with the PlatformIO (6.1.18) and ESP-IDF (v5.4.0) extensions.
 There is always room for improvement to optimize the codebase and open to suggestions.

-## ESP32-S3 Components
+## ESP32 Components

-PlatformIO components with examples for the ESP32-S3 chipset.
+PlatformIO components with examples for the ESP32 chipset and tested with ESP32-S3 development boards.
 This is a revised release utilizing esp-idf suggested design patterns through `handles` and using `i2c_master.h` for I2C transactions.
 The drivers are organized in the components folder within the Visual Studio Code and PlatformIO environment.

 The folder structure for components, and associated example, are outlined as follows: